-- Take out, transfer to a large bowl, add the ground turkey and mix well with your hands (don't purée this mixture in the food processor whatever you do or it will make the meat tough.)
+Take out, transfer to a large bowl, add the ground turkey and mix well with your hands (don't purée this mixture in the food processor or it could make the meat tough.)

-- Place in basket of hot air fryer.
+Place in basket of hot air fryer.
 Don't stack them; it is okay if sides touch.
-Put basket in machine, put temperature to 160 (320 F) and cook for 10 minutes for medium (or longer to desired degree of doneness.)
-There is no need to turn the patties.
+Put basket in machine, put temperature to 160 C (320 F) and cook for 10 minutes for medium (or longer to desired degree of doneness.)
+An instant read meat thermometer should read 75 C (165 F.) There is no need to turn the patties during cooking.

-Instead of Maggi, you could try 1 Worcestershire sauce.
+Instead of Maggi, you could try 1 tablespoon Worcestershire sauce.

 Instead of turkey, you could use ground chicken.
-Or try lean ground pork, lean ground beef, etc.
+Or lean ground pork, lean ground beef, etc.

 The recipe is easily doubled or tripled; just cook in batches and keep previous batches on a plate covered with tin foil or a microwave cover.

-If you use a pound (450g) of ground meat, then you will get 4 patties.
+If you use a pound and a bit (around 500 g) of ground meat, then you will get 5 patties.

 A medium-sized regular mushroom is 30 g / 1 oz, so 6 of those is enough.

-I puréed the mushroom to a moosh in the food processor.
+I puréed the mushroom in the food processor.

 If you don’t have access to a food processor, you could try just mincing the mushroom very finely with a chef’s knife.